MeRupamGanguly/interview-preparation/Golang.md

 var sl:=[]int{} // Empty slice
 ```
-Deep copy a slice using either the built-in copy or append function to get a duplicated slice. src and dst slices have different backing arrays.
-You can see the memory address of their backing array are different.
+Deep copy a slice using either the built-in copy or append function to get a duplicated slice. src and dst slices have different backing arrays. we can see the memory address of their backing array are different.

 ```go
 src := []int{1, 2, 3, 4, 5}